Have you ever wonder what would be the secret of Chinese people's eternal youthfulness? Yes...It is cabbage!

-Furthermore, it is used in the preparation of a kind of soup with added beet juice, and yogurt known as "borscht," a very popular in eastern European nations.
+Furthermore, it is used in the preparation of a kind of soup with added beet juice, and yogurt is known as "borscht," a very popular in eastern European nations.

 ≻≻-Back to Vegetables from Cabbage nutrition.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.

-2. Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.
+Stanford School of Medicine Cancer information Page- Nutrition to Reduce Cancer Risk.